Haudhi/Haudhi/README.md

 ## A passionately curious Full-stack Developer

-Looking foward to collaborate with you.
+Looking forward to collaborate with you.

 ## Languages